BuilderIO/builder/packages/react/README.md

 #### contentLoaded

-The contentLoaded hook can be useful for when you add [custom fields](https://www.builder.io/c/docs/custom-fields)
+The contentLoaded callback can be useful for when you add [custom fields](https://www.builder.io/c/docs/custom-fields)

 ```tsx
 <BuilderComponent